tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

             constructor() public {
                 owner = msg.sender;
             }

             modifier restricted() {
                 if (msg.sender == owner) _;
             }

             function setCompleted(uint completed) public restricted {
                 lastCompletedMigration = completed;
             }

             function upgrade(address newAddress) public restricted {
                 Migrations upgraded = Migrations(newAddress);
                 upgraded.setCompleted(lastCompletedMigration);
             }
          }
-- `migrations` will store truffle "deployer" Javascript files.
+- `migrations/` will store truffle "deployer" Javascript files.
 Every time you want to deploy a contract, you'll need to tell truffle which one, and what constructor arguments you may need.
   - `1_initial_migration.js` is the script that deploys our Migration contract.
 It is the most basic type of deployment because it requires no library linking, or constructor arguments.

         var Migrations = artifacts.require("./Migrations.sol");